Tony and Carmela are still separated. The patio of the Soprano home once again hosts some

 EPISODE 53 - ORIGINALLY AIRED MARCH 7, 2004 WRITTEN BY DAVID CHASE AND TERRY WINTER DIRECTED BY TIM VAN PATTEN

 Season 5 holds a special place in my heart.
 I don’t know if it’s the “greatest” of the Sopranos’ seasons, I only know that it is my favorite.
 Like previous seasons, it broke many TV conventions, and even broke several of The Sopranos’ own conventions.
 For example, David Chase runs over a Season Opener convention when he has Meadow run over the Star-Ledger with her Mustang (instead of having Tony come out to the driveway to pick up the newspaper).
-Season 5 is experimental, even downright weird at times. (“The Test Dream” surpasses, in sheer TV weirdness, anything that David Lynch did on Twin Peaks.)
-But in some ways, Season 5 is more conventional than previous seasons, building up tension—and our emotions—in a fairly traditional manner before finally walloping us with the power-combination of “Long Term Parking” and “All Due Respect.”
+Season 5 is experimental, even downright weird at times. (“The Test Dream” surpasses, in sheer TV weirdness, a lot of the stuff that David Lynch did on Twin Peaks.)
+But in some ways, Season 5 is more conventional than previous seasons, building up tension—and our emotions—in a fairly traditional manner and then finally walloping us with the power-combination of “Long Term Parking” and “All Due Respect”

 Perhaps the most significant thing about Season 5 for me is the way that Chase amplifies and fine-tunes his use of connectivity.
 The myriad connections that are made within and throughout these episodes give SopranoWorld substance, make the place feel very real to us.
 “Two Tonys” sets the tone immediately.
 It is chock-full of allusions, references and connections to all sorts of things that are familiar to us: Little House on the Prairie, Fred Astaire, a Clint Eastwood flick, a Nick Nolte flick, the Bowery Boys, Earl Scheib, Dr. Phil… There are plenty of references and connections to previous Sopranos episodes as well, most notably in the opening sequence of the episode.
 Those of us who are long-standing viewers understand the significance of the images that open “Two Tonys.”